PDPA Compliance11 min read26 April 2026

 • PDPC's self-assessment checklists

-If your data activities are limited (a basic customer list, email newsletter, employment records for a handful of staff) and you have the time to manage it manually, you can achieve baseline compliance without software.
+If your data activities are limited — a basic customer list, a newsletter, employment records for a few staff — and you have the time to stay on top of it manually, you can reach baseline compliance without paying for software.

 • You have 10+ employees and data handling spans multiple people or departments

-• You collect sensitive personal data (health, financial, employment information)
+• You collect sensitive personal data — health records, financial information, employment details

-• You are subject to client contractual requirements to demonstrate PDPA compliance
+• Clients or partners are requiring you to demonstrate PDPA compliance

-• Your business is growing and compliance needs to scale with it
+• Your business is growing and compliance needs to keep pace

-• You are PSG-eligible and want to claim the grant for compliance software
+• You are PSG-eligible and want to claim the grant subsidy

-Our PDPA compliance checklist for SMEs outlines the full scope of what you need to manage — which gives you a sense of whether a tool would help.
+Our PDPA compliance checklist for SMEs lays out the full scope of what needs managing — run through it and you will quickly see whether a tool would help.

 What to Look for in PDPA Compliance Software